Healthy Society Check

 My goodness, fourteen?!
 Yes, you read that right: fourteen indeed!
 Well done for keeping up the good work society leaders.
 And thanks to the lecturers helping out too - some have been vital in the creation of a number of them.

-All of them are unique.
+All societies are unique.
 Some are run with a whole team of students, others by just a couple.
-Some organise small events; others meetings. and others again competitions.
-Some have lots of members others just a few... anyway, you get the picture.
+Some organise small events; others meetings, and others competitions.
+Some have lots of members, others just a few... anyway, you get the picture.

 The question that arises then: what makes a society good?
-Or, to put it better (given that some societies run for years but some won't make the end of the year): what makes a society healthy?
+Or, to put it better (given that some societies run for decades but others won't make the end of the year): what makes a society healthy?
 And how can you diagnose your society's health?

 Handy List

-It's a 1 of your 5 a day, but then instead of 5 they're 7, and instead of nutrients they're tips, because it would be weird if the list did sum up nutrients.
-However, there is no shoe that fits all societies, and all societies are unique, so some tips may apply more than others.
+It's a 1 of your 5 a day, but then instead of 5 there's 7; and instead of nutrients they're tips because it would be weird if the list did sum up nutrients.
+However, there is no shoe that fits all societies, and all societies are unique, so some tips may be more useful than others.

 1. Longevity